Emmas0813/Class-Projects/README.md

 Blocks.java : Read information from a .csv file to store data into Block and its child classes.
 Perform various operations on blocks and block chains.
 Implement function that determines unique blocks based on its properties.

 Main.java : Implemented a GUI that allows users to interact with various models of blocks and their properties.
 Used JavaFX and JFreeChart.
-# C# Scripts - Completed during Summer 2023 for VR Project
-I am attaching a few C# scripts that I used in my VR project.
-I utilized Unity software and attached these scripts to game objects for custom behaviors.
-Documentation is not provided as they are pretty short and simple scripts!